 The advantages of doing it yourself

-And even if you already have an idea for the content of the marketing campaign, much of the work that an agency would otherwise do for you is already done.
+And even if you already have an idea for the marketing campaign’s content, much of the work that an agency would otherwise do for you is already done.

 Speaking in favor of the agency

-If you are planning a very extensive marketing campaign with many different advertising measures or would like to implement a marketing campaign at very short notice, then it is worth looking for a suitable agency.
-They can actively support you in creative and strategic planning, while at the same time ensuring that all campaign content is delivered in a timely manner.
+In that case, it is worth looking for a suitable agency.
+They can actively support you in creative and strategic planning while at the same time ensuring that all campaign content is delivered promptly.

 Sortlist can help you find the right agency for your advertising campaign.
-All service providers listed on our site are pre-screened by us, and thanks to the user reviews, you can get an overview of whether the agency you want really meets your individual requirements.
+We pre-screen all listed service providers and provide user reviews to help you determine if they meet your requirements.

 Time to Get started!

-No matter what you decide, we’ve given you some tips here on how to approach your campaign planning so that it leads to success.
+We offer tips to guide your campaign planning for a successful outcome, regardless of your final decision.
 Now it’s up to you.
 Start marketing your brand or new product today by creating an advertising campaign.